 Guide your audience to where you’d like them to go.

 Your website absolutely must provide potential patients with a clear means of contacting you to schedule an appointment—that is your end-goal, after all.
 And that goes beyond simply providing your phone number.
-As Chloe Lopez explains in this article, “It’s important to structure your site in a way that points users [in] the direction you’d like them to go.
+As this article explains, “It’s important to structure your site in a way that points users [in] the direction you’d like them to go.
 If you give your users free reign to all of your links and pages by placing them [all] on the homepage, you’re going to have confused and frustrated users on your hands.”
 So, what should you do instead?
-Lopez recommends putting only important links on the homepage—with the most important ones toward the top of the page.
+The author also recommends putting only important links on the homepage—with the most important ones toward the top of the page.
 This type of prioritization will help you guide your audience through your content, thereby providing them with a “better experience and potentially [garnering] you more patients.”

 Now, what about those bonus SEO tips we promised?
 Here are four we’ve adapted from the PatientPop guide: